Are you heading again towards another lockdown? Here is my edit of lockdown essentials.

 At home jumpers

-Again, simplicity is best (for me, namely now with a baby at home who loves burping into my shoulders!
+Again, simplicity is best (for me, namely now with a baby at home who loves burping and dribbling on my shoulders!
 Zero complaints on that one for now!)

-I have bought a fair isle jumper at M&S which is machine washable and really nice (and under £30) and I also bought a handful of Loft’s high low tops (I live in their ponchos as they wash real well and I fit the form really flattering).
+I have bought a fair isle jumper at M&S which is machine washable and really nice (and under £30).
+In fact, I liked it so much I bought a second one ‘for next year’.

 Other great recent purchases include a grey jumper (wool and cashmere) from The White Company (£149), an oversized roll neck from N Peal (£995 but mine was 60% off at Bicester Village), a mock turtleneck jumper from Vince (£340 from Net a Porter).
 My favourite was a cable knit wool jumper from Massimo Dutti (£80).
 Worth looking at their jumpers this season.